atlassian/gostatsd/README.md

 From the `gostatsd` directory run `make build`.
 The binary will be built in `build/bin/<arch>/gostatsd`.

-You will need to install the build dependencies by running `make setup` in the `gostatsd` directory.
+You will need to install the Golang build dependencies by running `make setup` in the `gostatsd` directory.
 This must be done before the first build, and again if the dependencies change.
+A [protobuf](https://github.com/protocolbuffers/protobuf) installation is expected to be found in the `tools/` directory.
+Managing this in a platform agnostic way is difficult, but PRs are welcome.
+Hopefully it will be sufficient to use the generated protobuf files in the majority of cases.

 If you are unable to build `gostatsd` please try running `make setup` again before reporting a bug.